Clan Jetties Penang – Historical Village Living

 Two clan jetties — Koay, whose residents were Chinese Muslims, and Peng Aun — were demolished in 2006 to make way for development.

-After a Chinese clan, each jetty is the Chew Jetty is the most tourist-friendly with the most stilt-houses with the longest walkway.
+After a Chinese clan, each jetty is named.
+The Chew Jetty is the most tourist-friendly, with the most stilt houses and the longest walkway.

 The Hean Boo Thean Kuan Yin Temple is popularly known as the floating Kuan Yin Temple.
 The best time to visit is during sunset.

-Of the seven remaining jetties saved by the UNESCO listing, many are struggling to keep up with the pace of modernity, and some even had to compromise on their identities.
+Of the seven remaining jetties saved by the UNESCO listing, many struggle to keep up with the pace of modernity, and some even compromise on their identities.

-The wooden houses on stilts that extend out to the sea are still there, but many are now sporting zinc roofs.
+The wooden houses on stilts extending out to the sea are still there, but many now have zinc roofs.

 UNESCO World Heritage Site